davidex1/Meteorstorm/README.md

 ### This is my first web project I made for exercising skills.

-### A simple game created with HTML5, CSS3, pure Javascript and a bit of jQuery.
+### A simple game created with HTML, CSS, Javascript with a bit of jQuery.

 #### Main features:
 * Movement for mouse and touchscreen devices